How to Keep Upstairs Bedrooms Cooler in Summer (Even When Central AC Doesn’t Do It)

 Each year as summer heat comes on, I always get subscriber questions like this one:

-“Why are my upstairs bedrooms so hot in summer?
+“Why are my upstairs rooms so hot in summer?
 Even with the central A/C running I can’t sleep.
 I hate paying to have the basement and first floor freezing, while I’m sweating upstairs!”

+The real problem isn’t your air conditioner — it’s trapped hot air at the top of your house.
 Second-level rooms often get overheated in summer because of the design of forced-air heating systems that central air connects to.
 Forced air furnace systems in heating climates always include louvred floor registers that are located to deliver heated air in winter, not cooled air in summer.
 Ducts can’t be changed, and while this sounds like bad news, there is another solution that works really well for getting rid of that bubble of upstairs hot air that’s making you miserable.
-It all comes down to openable skylights of the kind you see below.
+It all comes down to openable skylights of the kind I’ll tell you about below.

 Many people are astonished at how much better central air conditioning works, thanks to a few openable skylights are installed in second storey ceilings.
 In fact, openable skylights make any home much, much cooler, even if you don’t have air conditioning turned on at all.
 By opening the skylights just an inch or so during the day, hot air is allowed to leave your home from the top, making room for cooled air from your central air conditioner to rise up and cool overheated upstairs spaces.
 I know it sounds strange, but opening skylights actually helps A/C work better.